-I began writing my Travel Letters during the summer of 2001 while on holiday in The Balkans.
-My intention was to document the trip and share some experiences with my family and friends.
-Since that summer I have mailed more than two hundred letters from Southeast Asia, Australia, Europe and South America.
+I began writing my Travel Letters during the summer of 2001 while on holiday in Romania, Bulgaria and Greece.
+My intention was to document the trip to the Balkans and to share some experiences with my family and friends.
+Since that summer I have mailed more than six hundred letters from Africa, Asia, Australia, Europe, and the Americas.

 Quite unintentionally, the letters have evolved into more than simple documentation and entertainment.
 Do they educate just a little?
 Since I am a teacher, this evolution was inevitable.

 I am fortunate to have seen the colorful display of cultural diversity in many parts of the world.
 Buried between the lines, do my letters insist we learn from each other?
 Admire each other?

 Do the letters encourage my readers to consider more "exotic" or "adventurous" destinations when they make travel plans?